-All which were loopable in nature (that is most of them) are looped perfectly, and most are several minutes long already.
+All which were loopable in nature (that is most of them) are looped perfectly, and most cycles are several minutes long.

 They are sampled at 96KHz, so slowing them down up to an octave won't compromise their brightness (except for the ones devoid of significant HF content, which are at 48KHz).
-All come in 24 bits.
+All come in 24 bits, and contain metadata.

 This button will get you to Paypal.

 After payment you will be directed to the download page.